artyomtugaryov/dobblenet/docs/train_detector.md

 If you want to train from the beginning, then use flag in the end of training command: -clear
 ```

 In the text of the message you can find information about mean average precision.
-AS we can see in the message mAP of the model is 0.960822 or 96.0822%.
-This is after 1000 iteration.
+As we can see in the message, mAP of the model is 0.960822, or 96.0822%.
+This value is achieved after 1000 iterations.

-By logs we can plot changes of loss and mean loss:
+Using logs, we can plot changes of loss and mean loss throughout training:

 ![](./images/avg_loss.png)

-In addition you can find mAP for each class:
+In addition, you can find mAP for each class:

 ```
 class_id = 0, name = Anchor, ap = 61.72%   	 (TP = 11, FP = 8)